Can I claim for pre-trade expenses?

 However, to get to the point of being able to start trading you are likely to have spent money on things necessary for your business such as buying equipment, buying stock, paying rent for premises, getting insurance, advertising.
 These expenses are likely to be pre-trade expenses.

 Pre-trade expenses can also include items that you owned privately that you will now use in your business.
-There is an example showing how you can include equipment that you have pre-owned privately in your accounts and Self Assessment tax return in the Case Study in our Self-employment guide.
+There is an example showing how you can include equipment that you have pre-owned privately in your accounts and Self Assessment tax return in the Case Study (page 33) in our Self-employment guide.

 Can I claim for pre-trade expenses?